Genez-io/genezio-landing-page/content/posts/how-to-schedule-tasks-with-genezio.md

 **Note 2:** The crontab syntax is agnostic of the operating system.

-## Genezio Typesafe
+## Genezio Classes

 ### Getting Started

-Create a new typesafe project by running the following command in an empty new folder:
+Create a new project by running the following command in an empty new folder:

 ```bash
 genezio create backend --backend=ts --name=scheduler-app --region=us-east-1